Billowing: Things to Know

 Displaced air (often trapped behind the drapery) prevents the room from properly cooling and billows the drapery into the room.

-Offered in various widths, depths, and angles, deflectors allow air to properly vent the room without affecting drapery treatments.
+PTAC deflectors are offered in various widths, depths, and angles.
+A deflector can redirect airflow from the PTAC unit to allow air to properly vent the room without affecting drapery treatments.